Finding a care home

 Before you visit, make a list of all the questions you want to ask and all the things you want to look out for – it’s easy to forget things and doing as much research as you can is important.
 It’s useful to ask about the level of care provided, the fees and waiting list.
 Our care home checklist has a list of questions to help you research.

-You can read also reviews of care homes from The Care Quality Commission, the independent regulator of health and social care in England.
+You can read also reviews of care homes from the Regulation and Quality Improvement Authority (RQIA), the independent body responsible for monitoring and inspecting the availability and quality of health and social care services in Northern Ireland.

 What should I do next?